West Coast Partnership (Intercity West Coast and HS2)

 - Stagecoach, Virgin and SNCF.

-On 10 May DfT launched a consultation into the future of InterCity West Coast services.
-The consultation sought the views of passengers and stakeholders and the result is being used to inform the specification of the new franchise.
-The 12 week consultation closed on 2 August 2016.
+In 2016 the DfT launched a consultation into the future of InterCity West Coast services.
+The consultation sought the views of passengers and stakeholders and the result helped to inform the specification of the new franchise.

 Our role in the franchising process